 - Current dietary intake of FSS in the Indian population

-- Current level of FSS in Indian food products in the market
+- The current level of FSS in Indian food products in the market

 - Potential health risks in vulnerable groups from consumption of HFSS foods